 The EU and its member countries should build bridges by “reconnecting with European citizens” through innovative communication, such as these mass events that help inspire and unite Europeans of different cultures, ethnicities, languages and backgrounds, and to build faith in this fast-changing world.

 The EU citizens should furthermore be informed during these events about the benefits of the EU and the increasing standard of living, as a result of our willingness to cooperate and compromise between the EU nations, and by patiently building a socio-economic power block that can measure with the USA and China.

-To arouse the backing to the values, principles and benefits of the EU concept and to help preparing them to become responsible and involved European citizens, it is proposed that these annual parades in 28 capitals of the EU be led and organized by our youth, under the guidance and patronage of the European Youth Forum (EYF) and the EU in Brussels and the local governments.
+To arouse the backing to the values, principles and benefits of the EU concept and to help preparing them to become responsible and involved European citizens, it is proposed that these annual parades in 28 capitals of the EU be led and organized by our youth, under the guidance and patronage of the EU in Brussels and the local governments.
 We got word from the EC that they are willing to consider mobilizing their four youth programs (Erasmus, Erasmus+, Youth in Action and Solidarity Corps) to help with staffing these annual parades in all 28 EU countries.